-9. Try Benching in Olympic Weightlifting Shoes (if you bench with heels on floor)
+9. Try Benching in Olympic Weightlifting Shoes

 Note: This tip only applies to you if you keep your heels on the floor while benching.
 If you bench with your heels raised, ignore this.

-The raised heel also puts your ankles at an angle that allows you direct more force through your heels.
+The raised heel also puts your ankles at an angle that allows you to direct more force through your heels.

 Additionally, these shoes allow you to transfer the force from your legs directly into the floor without loss of energy, thanks to the non-compressible soles.